-Victorian councils are collaborating on a joint planning scheme amendment to elevate the Environmentally Sustainable Development (ESD) targets for new development.
+Twenty-nine Victorian councils and CASBE are collaborating on a joint research project that aims to elevate Environmentally Sustainable Development (ESD) targets for new development.

-This exciting project demonstrates collaborative local government leadership in the pursuit of zero carbon and resilient built form.
+This exciting project demonstrates collaborative local government leadership in the pursuit of resilient and zero-carbon buildings and urban places.

-A group of CASBE member councils, led by Moreland and Yarra City Councils are pursuing a planning scheme amendment that builds on the existing local ESD Policies held by numerous Victorian Councils.
-The project aims to deliver revised and elevated ESD targets, including targets for zero carbon development.
+A group of CASBE member councils, led by Moreland and Yarra City Councils are working on Stage 1 of a two-stage process that aims to build on the existing local ESD Policies held by numerous Victorian Councils and deliver revised and elevated ESD targets for new development, including targets for zero carbon development.

 This work supports CASBE’s Strategic Goal to elevate targets for new development, as well as the goals of the Cities of Moreland and Yarra for zero carbon Planning Schemes.

 In 2017 CASBE member councils committed to the strategic goal of raising Environmentally Sustainable Development (ESD) targets in planning.

 Work on the CASBE Elevating Targets project commenced in 2018.
 In early 2021 all Victorian Councils were invited to actively participate in the project.

 Moreland City Council aims to achieve zero carbon targets within the Planning Scheme to improve environmental planning outcomes within the municipality.

 The initiative aims to support Moreland City Council’s Zero Carbon 2040 Framework and Action Plan, address Council motions and executive decision making, as well as, deliver upon a statutory climate change pledge made under the Climate Change Act 2017 (Vic).